Opiates and opiate antagonists

 When a person regularly uses a drug like heroin or morphine, the opioid receptors in the brain become much less sensitive.
 When an opiate antagonist is taken, it attaches to the opiate receptors in the brain.
 This stops opiate molecules being able to bind to the receptors and so the effects or ‘high’ associated with the opiate are eliminated.
 It also allows the opioid receptors to recover to their former sensitivity.

 For intravenous opiate users, sharing injecting equipment is extremely risky because diseases like hepatitis and AIDS are spread even by small amounts of blood.
 The “cutting” agents in street heroin can cause poisoning.
-Many heroin users get chronic constipation.
+Many heroin users suffer chronic constipation.
 Heroin can also cause nausea and vomiting.

 Overdose causes breathing to become shallower.
 This can cause death by a lack of oxygen.
 Overdose death can also occur if someone breathes in vomit when unconscious.
 A lot of overdose deaths are also caused by a using combination of drugs, such as heroin and benzodiazepines.

 Patients who are part of the Fresh Start program will undergo detox as they come off opiates.
 This will be least severe for those who have managed to stop their opiates for 3 or 4 days beforehand.
-However this is not possible for many of our patients.
+However, this is not possible for many of our patients.
 It is more important to come for treatment than to try to detox at home.

 Heroin users can choose to switch to a partial opiate agonist for the 3 or 4 days before they get their implant.
 However many prefer to simply get on and have their implant with a view to getting better as quickly as possible.
 Detoxing off a normal dose of heroin will be rapid and uncomfortable so, for this reason, we tend to use light sedation for the first 24 to 48 hours.